performant-software/editioncrafter-odt/README.md

 ## Getting Started with EditionCrafter CLI

 To learn how to use the EditionCrafter CLI to create your own project, please see the ["Getting Started"](https://editioncrafter.org/getting-started/) section of the EditionCrafter website.
 Note that the props passed into the components are configurable via the `data/config.json` file.

-## Corpora Scripts

-The following scripts are included to pull in data from the ODT Corpora database as needed.

-### `update_motifs`

-Running `update_motifs` in the command line of the associated GitHub codespace will update the TEI header of any XML files in the `data/for_processing` folder to include the most recent motifs list from Corpora.
-The processed files will be written to `data/processing_output` and can be downloaded and re-imported to FairCopy from there.

-### `generate_tei`

-Running `generate_tei` will pull all the most recent data from Corpora and generate fresh (un-annotated) TEI files in `data/processing_output` corresponding to any files in `data/processing_input`.
-To generate fresh TEI files for all series in Corpora, run `generate_tei --mode all`.
-To generate a fresh TEI file only for one specified series, run `generate_tei -s "<series title>"`.

 ## Running this Project Locally